Stop! Your Lease Extension in Ashford Kent Could Be FREE

 Increase your lease and increase your Ashford Kent property value

-An extended lease has roughly the same value as a freehold
+Ashford Kent property with a lease extension is almost the same value as a freehold

 Lender Requirement

-Callum, Ashford Kent, Kent
+Samuel, Ashford Kent, Kent,

 Ashford Kent case: